NOSALRO/robot_dart/docs/installation.md

 ### Compiling the python bindings

-For the python bindings of robot_dart, we need the python bindings of DART (dartpy):
+For the python bindings of robot_dart, we need `numpy` to be installed and the python bindings of DART (dartpy):

 ```bash
 cd dart